 This item ships free! *No minimum order.
-Standard shipping in the continental USA only.
+Standard shipping in the contiguous USA only.

 When played on its own: Pick a player to start tossing Thumball around the group.
 When that player yells “Thumball!” the next player to catch the ball declares the color under their thumb, picks a card and asks any other player that color question.
 After a response is accepted, player returns card to the deck, starts the tossing and is next to yell, “Thumball!”

 When played with the Totika stacking game (sold separately): Toss Thumball to the next player and the color under their thumb determines both the color block they must remove and the card question they get to ask any other player.
 A new twist to the classic stacking game.